 It is primarily a WhatsApp-style messaging app, with over 45 billion text messages and 205 million video messages sent on WeChat every day.

 However, WeChat has also expanded to offer a huge range of additional features and services – including “mini apps” from third party organisations which can operate inside the WeChat platform.
 Some interesting WeChat extra features include:

 Note that features marked with an asterisk (*) are only available to mainland Chinese users (although some, like video channels and official accounts can still be followed by international users, but you are not able to post).

 If you are targeting the Chinese market, WeChat is an essential app for communications.
 Most international social media or messaging apps (Facebook, Instagram, Messenger, WhatsApp, etc.) are blocked in China, and emails are not commonly used.

 WeChat is therefore incredibly useful for your day-to-day communications with students and parents.
 For example, you can message them on WeChat to arrange class times, send them the online meeting link, share homework documents, send feedback after class, etc. If you are teaching more relaxed conversation-based classes, you could even use WeChat’s free video call feature (note that it does not allow screensharing though).

 Additionally, WeChat also has many useful features for marketing your ESL business too.
-In this module, we will discuss the various ways you can use WeChat for marketing in particular.
+In this course, we will discuss the various ways you can use WeChat for marketing in particular.